will-lucena/MsHackManBot/README.md

-# A C# starter bot to MSHackman competition from Riddles.io based on him Java starter bot one
+# A C# starter bot to MSHackman competition from Riddles.io based on Java starter bot code

 ## How To